 My retirement strategy is to combine both methods to diversify my retirement income streams.

-By spending money from income-generating assets first, I’ll reduce the amount I need to sell in retirement accounts to cover living expenses.
+By spending money from income-producing assets first, I’ll reduce the amount I need to sell in retirement accounts to cover living expenses.

 Reducing and delaying drawdowns from retirement accounts allows those balances to grow larger over time.